 Sure, diesel electric drives, lithium ion batteries, unstayed carbon masts, and composting toilets are fun technology and interesting too.
 But if your goal is to actually get out there cruising as soon as you can for a relatively reasonable amount of money, we recommend that you only use gear that has been in wide general use for at least 20 years.
 Here’s why:

-Even the best of seamen get rusty after a period ashore.
+Even the most experienced mariners get rusty after a period ashore.
 Colin shares the process of getting into the voyaging groove.

 Thinking of voyaging with children?
 Aspiring to voyage offshore?
 Reading this account by experienced wilderness educators about their ten years tackling the same challenges will smooth your way.

-Phyllis examine the challenges a woman faces when she goes cruising with, as so often happens, a more experienced partner.
+Phyllis examines the challenges a woman faces when she goes cruising with a more experienced partner.

 Many sailing writers claim that both people in a couple should have all the skills required to voyage before setting out, but is that really practical, or even desirable?
 Phyllis says not, and explains why.